saiho/markdown-open-as-preview/README.md

-# **Markdown open as preview only** extension for Visual Studio Code
+# **Markdown open as preview** extension for Visual Studio Code

 This is a very simple extension.
-If enabled, whenever a Markdown file is opened you will initially see the preview instead of the editor.
+If enabled, whenever a Markdown file is opened you will initially see the preview.

 ## Release Notes